ruano-a/symfonyCollectionJs/README.md

 # symfonyCollectionJs
 A jquery plugin to dynamically create elements of a symfony form collection.

+# Important note
+Moving an element, or creating / deleting one on the middle invalid the index.
+The fix is in development.

 I created this plugin because the common Js plugin had a bug that didn't let me place the button to add an element wherever I wanted.
 And I wanted to be able to add dynamically elements.
 # basic usage